80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the ticking sound of a clock.

-Example sentence He heard the tick-tock/ticking of the cloak and suddenly remembered that he was getting late for the movie.
+Example in a sentence He heard the tick-tock/ticking of the cloak and suddenly remembered that he was getting late for the movie.

 74. Twang